Vision Impaired Person

 - The combination of visual defects results in the same visual impairment as that which occurs in the above two conditions.

-- Download and complete the VIP Travel Pass application form (pdf 255KB).
+- Complete the VIP Travel Pass application form (pdf 944KB).

-The Vision Impaired Person's Travel Pass is issued free of charge and is valid for three years.
+The Vision Impaired Person's Travel Pass is issued free of charge and is valid for five years.

 You can apply for a free travel Opal card on the same form.